All Episodes

 All right.

-And you're a commercial airline pilot?
+And you work, you're a commercial airline pilot?

 Yes, sir.